openziti/ziti/ziti-tunnel/docker/README.md

 ### Docker Compose Setup

 1. Install Docker Engine.
 2. `docker-compose` is a utility you can install with the Python Package Index (PyPi) e.g. `pip install --upgrade docker-compose`.
-3. Save your Ziti identity enrollment token in the same directory e.g. `my-ziti-identity-file.jwt`, matching the filename part to the value of `NF_REG_NAME`.
-Your identity will be enrolled the first time you run the container, and the permanent identity file will be saven in the same directory e.g. `my-ziti-identity-file.json`.
+3. Save your Ziti identity enrollment token e.g. `my-ziti-identity-file.jwt` in the same directory as the file named `docker-compose.yml`.
+Your identity will be enrolled the first time you run the container, and the permanent identity file will be saved e.g. `my-ziti-identity-file.json`.
 4. You may change `ZITI_VERSION` to [another release version from our ziti-release repository](https://netfoundry.jfrog.io/ui/repos/simple/Properties/ziti-release%2Fziti-tunnel%2Famd64%2Flinux%2F0.15.2%2Fziti-tunnel.tar.gz).